kellygrillojr/OSRSLootTrackerPlugin/README.md

 - ⚙️ **Server Selection** - Choose which Discord server to send drops to
 - 💰 **Value Filtering** - Set minimum GP thresholds for tracking

-## Installation

-### From RuneLite Plugin Hub (Coming Soon)
-1. Open RuneLite
-2. Click the Wrench icon to open Configuration
-3. Click the Plugin Hub icon
-4. Search for "OSRS Loot Tracker"
-5. Click Install

-### Manual Installation (Development)
-1. Clone this repository
-2. Run `./gradlew build` to build the plugin
-3. Copy the JAR from `build/libs/` to your RuneLite plugins folder

 ## Setup